Your Commonly Asked Questions

 On October 12, 2015, Saved by Grace Ministry, Inc. became a Better Business Bureau (BBB) Accredited Charity, meeting all 20 Standards for Charity Accountability.

-Dr. Sterba is a Member of the American College of Emergency Physicians and the American Academy of Family Physicians, the Medical Society of the State of New York, County of Erie, and the Greater East Aurora, NY Chamber of Commerce.
+Dr. Sterba is a Member of the American College of Emergency Physicians, the American College of Clinical Wound Specialists, and the American Academy of Family Physicians, and the Greater East Aurora, NY Chamber of Commerce.

 "What about medical insurances?"